SBLG(1) General Commands Manual SBLG(1)

 Input files.
 In standalone mode with -c, input XML files are merged with a template into an output file.
 Otherwise, multiple input files are merged into a single blog.

-Article input files consist of XML fragments or whole documents.
-They usually consist of the following within the document:
+Article input files consist of the following within the document:

 <article data-sblg-article="1">